billhennessy/novela-hugo-starter/content/post/a-hill-to-die-on.md

 ---
-title: "A Hill to Die On"
+title: A Hill to Die On
-date: 2021-03-30T21:19:20-05:00
+date: 2021-03-30T21:19:20.000-05:00
 url: a-hill-to-die-on
-authors: ["Bill Hennessy"]
+authors:
+- Bill Hennessy
-hero: "GordonsCalvary.jpeg"
+hero: "/v1618328346/image/upload/GordonsCalvary_glncee.jpg"
-categories: ["Faith"]
+categories:
-tags: ["COVID vaccine","vaccine passport","mark of the beast", "the great reset"]
-draft: false
+- Faith
+tags:
+- COVID vaccine
+- vaccine passport
+- mark of the beast
+- the great reset
-keyConcept: ""
+keyConcept: ''
+timeToRead: 2
+excerpt: The only hill worth dying on is Calvary.

 ---
 The only hill worth dying on is Calvary.

 Forty-eight hours from the time I sat down to write, Christendom commemorates a very special Passover meal.
 The one, by our calendar, in 33 *anno Domini*.